Fawaz-Khan-R/PDF-to-Audio-file-converter/README.md

 1. Clone this repository.
 2. Open your terminal.
 3. Install the required dependencies (`pip install pyttsx3 PyPDF2 flask`).
+4. Go to the path where the main.py file is located.
-4. Run the Flask application (`python app.py`).(Ensure that the current directory contains the main.py file along with the static,uploads and templates directory)
+5. Run the Flask application (`python app.py`).
-5. Access the application in your web browser (`http://localhost:5000` by default).
+6. Access the application in your web browser (`http://localhost:5000` by default).

 ## Technologies Used